SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 [@!RFC3735, Section 2] describes how the EPP extension framework can be used to extend EPP functionality by adding new features at the protocol, object and command-response level.
 This section describes the impact of REPP on each of the extension levels:

-- Protocol Extension: The (#command-mapping) section describes an protocol extension resource for use with existing and future protocol extensions.
+- Protocol Extension: (#command-mapping) describes an protocol extension resource for use with existing and future protocol extensions.
 REPP does not define a new Protocol extension.
 All existing and future Protocol extension level EPP extensions MAY be used.

 - Object extension: REPP does not define any new object level extensions.
 All existing and future object level EPP extensions MAY be used.

 - Command-Response extension:
- The (#command-mapping) section describes a Command-Response extension resource for each object mapping and can be used for existing and future command extensions.
+ (#command-mapping) describes a Command-Response extension resource for each object mapping and can be used for existing and future command extensions.
 REPP does not define a new Command-Response extension.
 All existing and future Command-Response extension level EPP extensions MAY be used.

 # Resource Naming Convention